bagder/I-D/httpbis-tcp/draft.md

     int one = 1;
     setsockopt(fd, IPPROTO_TCP, TCP_NODELAY, &one, sizeof(one));

+## Delayed ACKs

+Delayed ACK {{RFC 1122}} is a mechanism enabled in most TCP stacks that causes the stack to delay sending acknowledgement packets in response to data.
+The ACK is delayed up until a certain threshold, or until the peer has some data to send, in which case the ACK will be sent along with that data.
+Depending on the traffic flow and TCP stack this delay can be as long as 500ms.

+This interacts poorly with peers that have Nagle's Algorithm enabled.
+Because Nagle's Algorithm delays sending until either one MSS of data is provided *or* until an ACK is received for all sent data, delaying ACKs can force Nagle's Algorithm to buffer packets when it doesn't need to (that is, when the other peer has already processed the outstanding data).

+Delayed ACKs are most useful in situations where it is reasonable to assume that a data packet will almost immediately (within 500ms) cause data to be sent in the other direction.
+In general in both HTTP/1.1 and HTTP/2 this is
+unlikely: therefore, disabling Delayed ACKs can provide an improvement in latency.

+However, the TLS handshake is a clear exception to this case.
+For the duration of the TLS handshake it is likely to be useful to keep Delayed ACKs enabled.

+Additionally, for low-latency servers that can guarantee responses to requests within 500ms, on long-running connections (such as HTTP/2), and when requests are small enough to fit within a small packet, leaving delayed ACKs turned on may provide minor performance benefits.

+On recent Linux kernels (since Linux 2.4.4), Delayed ACKs can be disabled like
+this:

+    int one = 1;
+    setsockopt(fd, IPPROTO_TCP, TCP_QUICKACK, &one, sizeof(one));

+Unlike disabling Nagle's Algorithm, disabling Delayed ACKs on Linux is not a one-time operation: processing within the TCP stack can cause Delayed ACKs to be re-enabled.
+As a result, to use `TCP_QUICKACK` effectively requires setting and unsetting the socket option during the life of the connection.

+Effective use of this setting requires extensive profiling.

 ## Keep-alive

 TCP keep-alive is likely disabled - at least on mobile clients for energy